doc4d/4D-NetKit/docs/Google.md

 > If the contact sharing or the External Directory sharing is not allowed in the Google admin, the returned `users` collection is empty.

-In *options*, you can pass the following properties:
+In *param*, you can pass the following properties:

 |Property|Type|Description|
 |---------|--- |------|